 RAUC — Security-First, Lightest

 RAUC puts cryptographic signing at the center of its design.
-It's used by Valve's Steam Deck.
+Developed by Pengutronix, it's used by Valve's Steam Deck, IKEA's Dirigera smart home hub, Home Assistant OS, and Deutsche Bahn's onboard Linux (Linux4ICE).

-How it works: Installs .raucb bundles (squashfs format) via D-Bus.
+How it works: Installs .raucb bundles (squashfs format) via D-Bus API.
 Bundle signature verification is mandatory — unsigned bundles are rejected by design.

 Strengths: